Bat path, timing, posture, load, contact quality, and connection through the baseball.

 DUKE RAMIREZ / Hitting Review

-Crosby, the base is athletic and the intent is strong.
+Duke, the base is athletic and the intent is strong.
 The biggest win here is that the swing already has energy and rotation.
 The next jump comes from cleaning up the bat path in the load, getting the barrel working sooner, and building a more direct move to contact.

 The base is there.
 Keep building around what already plays.